static-web-server/static-web-server/docs/content/features/maintenance-mode.md

 !!! tip "Optional"
     Remember that either `--maintenance-mode-status` and `--maintenance-mode-file` are optional and can be omitted as needed.

+!!! info "Independent path"
+    The `--maintenance-mode-file` is an independent file path and not relative to the root.

 ## Example

 For instance, the server will respond with a `503 Service Unavailable` status code and a custom message.